arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 1. Create a new App in the Arduino App Lab.
 ![Create a new app](assets/create-app.png)
-2. Copy and paste the example below in the "sketch" part of your new App.
+2. Copy and paste the example below in the "sketch" part of your new App found in `sketch\sketch.ino`.

 ```cpp
 // Define button and LED pin